edge-cloud/www.edge-cloud.net/_posts/2019-09-06-dx-gateway-deep-dive.md

 * **Virtual Private Gateway with Private Virtual Interface:** In this case the AWS-facing termination point, or gateway association, is a Virtual Private Gateway (VGW).
 A VGW can connect to exactly one VPC.
 The on-premises facing corresponding attachment for this scenario is a private virtual interface.
 An AWS Direct Connect *Dedicated Connection* or *Hosted Connection* can support up to 50 such private virtual interfaces.
 A *Hosted Virtual Interface* on the other hand support only supports a single virtual Interface, which can be Private Virtual Interface.

 * **Transit Gateway with Transit Virtual interface:** A Transit Gateway is an AWS networking component, which allows you to connect multiple VPCs, Direct Connect Gateways, and Site-to-Site (IPSec) VPNs together via attachments.
-Currently these attachments have to reside in the same AWS region, although cross-region support has been announced.
+Currently these attachments have to reside in the same AWS region, except for peering to other TGW - which can be in the same or another region.
 In this case the on-premises facing attachment of the Direct Connect Gateway is a Transit Virtual Interface (VIF).
 Only AWS Direct Connect *Dedicated Connections* or *Hosted Connections* with a capacity of [greater than or equal to 1G](https://aws.amazon.com/directconnect/partners/) support Transit VIFs.
 In the case of a Dedicated Connection you can use one Transit VIF in addition to 50 private or public VIFs.
 In the case of a Hosted Connection - which only provides a single Virtual Interface - that VIF can either be a private, public or transit Virtual Interface.
 AWS Direct Connect *Hosted Virtual Interfaces* do not support Transit VIFs at all.